raymondj80/PPMS_SR860_Software/README.md

 The Dynacool PPMS is a Physical Property Measurement System from Quantum Design used to measure electrical transport, magnetometry, thermal measurements, etc.\
 \
-General Infoabout the PPMS can be found [here](https://www.qdusa.com/products/dynacool.html)
+General Info about the PPMS can be found [here](https://www.qdusa.com/products/dynacool.html)

 ### Import